josephsnyder/doc-test/ObtainingTestingCode.rst

   .
   $ :usertype:`cd OSEHRA-Automated-Testing`

-Throughout these wiki pages, the Testing Source Directory will refer to the location of this folder.
+Throughout these documentation pages, the Testing Source Directory will refer to the location of this folder.